Jessie Willcox Smith

 Jessie Willcox Smith (September 6, 1863 – May 3, 1935) was an American illustrator during the Golden Age of American illustration.
 She was considered "one of the greatest pure illustrators".
 A contributor to books and magazines during the late 19th and early 20th centuries, Smith illustrated stories and articles for clients such as Century, Collier's, Leslie's Weekly, Harper's, McClure's, Scribners, and the Ladies' Home Journal.
-She had an ongoing relationship with Good Housekeeping, which included a long-running Mother Goose series of illustrations and also the creation of all of the Good Housekeeping covers from December 1917 to 1933.
-Among the more than 60 books that Smith illustrated were Louisa May Alcott's Little Women and An Old-Fashioned Girl, Henry Wadsworth Longfellow's Evangeline, and Robert Louis Stevenson's A Child's Garden of Verses.
+She had an ongoing relationship with Good Housekeeping, which included a long-running Mother Goose series of illustrations and also the creation of all the Good Housekeeping covers from December 1917 to 1933.
+Smith illustrated over sixty books, including notable works like Louisa May Alcott's Little Women and An Old-Fashioned Girl, Henry Wadsworth Longfellow's Evangeline, and Robert Louis Stevenson's A Child's Garden of Verses.

 Early life

 Jessie Willcox Smith was born on September 6, 1863, in the Mount Airy neighborhood of Philadelphia, Pennsylvania.
-She was the youngest girl born to Charles Henry Smith, an investment broker, and Katherine DeWitt Willcox Smith.
+She was the youngest daughter of Charles Henry Smith, an investment broker, and Katherine DeWitt Willcox Smith.
 Jessie attended private elementary schools.
-At the age of sixteen she was sent to Cincinnati, Ohio to live with her cousins and finish her education.
+At sixteen, she was sent to Cincinnati, Ohio, to live with her cousins and finish her education.
 She trained to be a teacher and taught kindergarten in 1883.
 However, Smith found that the physical demands of working with children were too strenuous for her.
-Due to back problems, she had difficulty bending down to their level.
-Persuaded to attend one of her friend's or cousin's art classes, Smith realized she had a talent for drawing.
+She struggled to bend down to their level because of her back problems.
+Smith discovered her talent for drawing after being persuaded to attend an art lesson taught by her cousin.